Classical and Quantum Mechanics via Lie algebras: Harmonic oscillators and linear field equations

 All equations mentioned are linear partial differential equations, and behave just like a set of infinitely many coupled harmonic oscillators, one at each space position.
 They describe non-interacting fields in a homogeneous medium.
 The definition of interacting fields leaves the linear regime and leads into the heart of nonlinear field theory, both in a classical and a quantum version.
 This is outside the scope of the present book.
 However, when position space (or momentum space) is discretized so that only a finite number of degrees of freedon remain to describe a field, one is back to nonlinear oscillators, which can be understood completely on the basis of the treatment given here, and indeed, number operator will play a prominent role in Part V of this book.

 Fortunately, for understanding beam experiments, it usually suffices to quantize a few modes of the classical field, and these are harmonic oscillators.
-Indeed, by separation of variables, the linear field equations can be decoupled in time, leading to a system of uncoupled harmonic oscillator forming the Fourier modes.
+Indeed, by separation of variables, the linear field equations can be decoupled in time, leading to a system of uncoupled harmonic oscillators forming the Fourier modes.
 Beams correspond to solutions which have a significant intensity only in a small neighborhood of a line in 3-space.
-(Quasi-)monochromatic beams are the beams corresponding to solutions which have an (almost) constant frequency.
-Thus interactions with beams can often be modelled as interactions with a few harmonic oscillators.
+Frequently, beams correspond to solutions that have an (almost) constant frequency.
+Interactions with such (quasi-)monochromatic beams can be modelled in many situations simply as interactions with a harmonic oscillator.

 On the other hand, when a beam containing all frequencies interacts with a system which oscillates only with certain frequencies, the beam will resonate with these frequencies.
 This allows the detection of a system's eigenfrequencies by observing its interaction with light or other radiation.
 This is the basis of spectroscopy, and will be discussed in more detail in Chapter \ref{s.specanal} and Chapter \ref{c.spec}.